kstojanovski/software-design-pattern/README.md

 The "Gang of Four design Pattern" design patterns are separated into three groups.

 ####	Creational Patterns
 These design patterns provide a way to create objects while hiding the creation logic, rather than instantiating objects directly using new operator.
-This gives program more flexibility in deciding which objects need to be created for a given use case.
+This gives program more flexibility in deciding which objects need to be created for a given use case.<br>
+More about this kind of patterns you can find [here](./creational-patterns.md).
 ####	Structural Patterns
 These design patterns concern class and object composition.
-Concept of inheritance is used to compose interfaces and define ways to compose objects to obtain new functionalities.
+Concept of inheritance is used to compose interfaces and define ways to compose objects to obtain new functionalities.<br>
+More about this kind of patterns you can find [here](./structural-patterns.md).
 ####	Behavioral Patterns
-These design patterns are specifically concerned with communication between objects.
+These design patterns are specifically concerned with communication between objects.<br>
+More about this kind of patterns you can find [here](./behavioral-patterns.md).

 ---